Esri/jsapi-resources/TROUBLESHOOTING.md

 ## Configuration issues
 The most common errors are related to project configuration.
 Most of these types of issues look like bugs, but oftentimes they are not:
-*	Module bundler – e.g. webpack and rollup configuration
+*	Module bundler – e.g. webpack or rollup configuration
 *	Framework – e.g. Angular, React configuration
 *	package.json – e.g. dependency version mismatches
 *	Maps SDK – e.g. esriConfig, OAuth tokens, API keys